Panharithchhom23/ICT720_RTN_Project2025/README.md

 3. US2: As a supervisor, I want a visual indicator to show when the machine is stopped so that I can quickly identify the issue.
 4. US3: As a safety officer, I want to monitor the machine in case of false trigger, so that I know whether the machine ready or not.

+# Features
+Core Features (Basic Functionality)
+1. Motion Detection & Alert

+PIR sensor detects worker presence near hazardous areas.
+LED indicator turns on when motion is detected.

+ESP32-S3 + M5Stick monitors whether the machine is active or stopped.
+Supervisors can see the real-time status.
+2. False Trigger Handling

+Implement a time delay or threshold to avoid unnecessary alarms.